-It’s possible to fill everyday for 1 week in Rarotonga with free activities.
+It’s possible to spend everyday for 1 week in Rarotonga enjoying these free activities.

 Are you visiting Rarotonga and trying to do it for the cheapest cost possible?
 We’ve created a list of free activities to do in between lazing around your accommodation to get you out there and immerse yourself in Island life with these free things to do.

 While remaining respectful of the locals at worship, tourists are welcome to attend any of the church services.
 Remember its not a tourist attraction as such but a beautiful service that should be experienced.
 The singing just has to be heard, it will give you tingles.
 Most parts of the service are presented in Cook Island Maori but you will still get the general idea.
 The churches do have a dress code so don’t just turn up in your shorts and singlet if you’re thinking of attending one of the services.
 Men are expected to wear pants or shorts with a shirt or polo shirt.
 Women, dress with shoulders covered.
 A skirt and top or a dress with shoulders or something underneath to cover shoulders.
 Although there is no rule on footwear, don’t turn up in bare feet.
 Thongs/jandals/flip flops are acceptable.
 Have a chat

 with the locals after the service to get a bit of history and information.
 The locals are the most knowledgeable and love to tell visitors anything they want to know.

 2. SNORKEL ANYWHERE AROUND THE ISLAND